 It makes no sense to talk of 'cure' when dyslexia is not a disease.
 Dyslexics simply have different brains that find reading difficult, just as some of us find piano playing difficult.

 However our society places such great emphasis on reading and spelling that dyslexia can undoubtedly present problems – most of which stem from others’ lack of recognition and understanding.

 However, many dyslexics (some of them featured on our site case studies), have exceptional ‘holistic’ visuospatial skills and they value the gifts which their dyslexia has given them, and so do some employers who understand the talents that dyslexics can offer.

 There are many opportunities for dyslexics, particularly since the development of computer and film technologies have created a huge demand for programming, artistic and graphic design skills.
 One well-known architect’s practice prefers to employ dyslexic people because of their unusual spatial awareness and lateral thinking abilities.

 It is important to be wary of the many groups purporting to offer treatments, or even ‘cures’, for dyslexia for a large, up-front fee.
 These may or may not help.
-These programmes are frequently based on little or no scientific research, or involve treatments (such as nutritional supplements, coloured overlays, exercises or intensive reading programs), which you can do yourself much more cheaply.
+These programs are frequently based on little or no scientific research, or involve treatments (such as nutritional supplements, colored overlays, exercises or intensive reading programs), which you can do yourself much more cheaply.

-Although awareness of dyslexia is much higher than it was, it can still go unrecognised, with the result that the child can be stigmatised and accused of stupidity and laziness.
+Although awareness of dyslexia is much higher than it was, it can still go unrecognized, with the result that the child can be stigmatized and accused of stupidity and laziness.

 This of course destroys a child’s self-confidence and leads to depression and misery, whereas knowing if he or she is dyslexic is often a huge relief because it is understood why they have been having such difficulties, and feel more confident that they can be helped.